jordyhenry/pw2-cli/README.md

     -v, --version         Output the version number
 ```

-## Motivation
+## But Why ?

-Games and real-time applications, in general, tend to prefer images and textures with power-of-two dimensions, they make it easier to generate eventual mipmaps, consume less GPU memory, and increase the overall performance.
+Games and real-time applications, in general, tend to prefer images and textures with power-of-two dimensions, because they make it easier to generate mipmaps, consume less GPU memory, and increase the overall performance for shader operations.

-But it's time-consuming to find the right power-of-two dimensions for that 1200x612 texture and resize it yourself, that's where pw² comes in handy.

-pw2-cli uses [pw²](https://github.com/jordyhenry/pw2) to rescale your textures to the right power-of-two dimensions automatically.
+However, finding the right power-of-two values for each dimension of each texture of each model in your application sounds time-consuming, and it is. [⚡PW²](https://www.npmjs.com/package/pw2) born from the necessity to make this a no-brainer, quick and easy process.

-This project was done for the cs50  Final Project assignment.
+This application was developed for the cs50 Final Project assignment and as a use case of [⚡PW²](https://www.npmjs.com/package/pw2) library.

 ## License